hnishio/cellssm/README.md

-You just need to prepare csv files containing these colums: time (min, sec, etc), presence of stimulus (0 or 1), and distances of cells from the stimulus (mm, $\mu$m, etc).
+You just need to prepare csv files containing these colums: time (min, sec, etc), presence of stimulus (0 or 1), and distances of cells from the stimulus (millimeter, micrometer, etc).
 Main functions are based on the Bayesian inference of parameters in the state-space model including the time-varying coefficient of regression.

 ## Installation